blzaugg/ghost-git-activity/README.md

 people perceive your value as a developer.

-This project itself is proof enough that you cannot rely on the GitHub Contribution Graph to acuate represent development activity.
+This project itself is proof enough that you cannot rely on the GitHub Contribution Graph to accurately gauge development activity.

 ## What It Does